 The Financial Accountability and Corporate Transparency, or FACT, Coalition held a panel discussion to discuss the latest annual TJN index with officials from both organizations and Global Financial Integrity, a research group based in Washington, D.C.

-A statement from the FACT Coalition suggested that the U.S. position at the top of the index is due to "unaddressed loopholes and lax rules in U.S. anti-money laundering and tax laws."
+from the FACT Coalition suggested that the U.S. position at the top of the index is due to "unaddressed loopholes and lax rules in U.S. anti-money laundering and tax laws."

 The U.S. was considered the second-best jurisdiction in which to hide money based on the Tax Justice Network's 2020 data, but the FACT Coalition said the U.S. has since taken steps to try to improve its anti-money laundering enforcement.
 Those include enacting legislation known as the Corporate Transparency Act, which will establish reporting requirements for certain beneficial owners.

-That legislation is designed to create a national beneficial ownership registry, and to combat, to the broadest extent possible, the proliferation of anonymous shell companies that facilitate the flow and sheltering of illicit money in the U.S.
+That legislation to create a national beneficial ownership registry, and to combat, to the broadest extent possible, the proliferation of anonymous shell companies that facilitate the flow and sheltering of illicit money in the U.S.